 The Italian Labour Force Survey was launched as a quarterly survey in 1959.
 Since the first quarter of 2004 the survey is a continuous one, covering all the weeks of the year.
 The labour status for each interviewed person is referred to a specific week (reference week), usually the one preceding the interview.
 Survey results are produced and disseminated on a quarterly basis and once a year as annual average.
-Since October 2009, main indicators on labour market are been disseminating on monthly basis too.
+Since October 2009, main indicators on the labour market have been disseminated on monthly basis too.